michael-brade/derby-lang-fs/README.md

 Custom message formats
 ----------------------

-You may also include custom messageformat.js [select functions](https://github.com/SlexAxton/messageformat.js/tree/master/locale).
+You may also include custom messageformat.js [select functions](https://github.com/SlexAxton/messageformat.js/tree/master/locale) as `.js` files.
-This is particularly useful if you have a new language or want to override the default messageformat select functions.
+This is particularly useful if you have a new language or want to override the default messageformat select functions:

-Just include `.js` files within your folder with the appropriate code.
-An example of a "custom" language:

 Folder structure: